jwr-git/pwcoco/README.md

 - Consider splitting the reference panel into smaller regions more relevant for the analyses (using the `--chr` flag will reduce the memory footprint of the program but the entire .bim file will _still_ be required to be parsed.
 Therefore, splitting the reference data on chromosomes may actually increase performance).
 - Group similar analyses using a custom loop.
 Combining this with split reference panels will also greatly increase overall performance.
 - Consider using Plink to reduce the size of the reference panel to the region, or even SNPs, of interest.
 Plink will always be more efficient that PWCoCo at dealing with reference data in this way and so would increase performance for many anaylses.
+- Increase the amount of threads available for the OpenMP functions using the `--threads` flag.

 At the end of the day, PWCoCo is still built with performance and efficiency in mind and so will be more performant than other, similar methods; however, these steps should be in the mind of the user who wishes to conduct potentially thousands or more analyses to squeeze even more efficiency out of the tool.